Dutch language: Dialects

 Dutch dialects and regional languages are not spoken as often as they used to be, especially in the Netherlands.
 Recent research by Geert Driessen shows that the use of dialects and regional languages among both Dutch adults and youth is in heavy decline.
 In 1995, 27 percent of the Dutch adult population spoke a dialect or regional language on a regular basis, but in 2011, that was no more than 11 percent.
-In 1995, 12 percent of children of primary school age spoke a dialect or regional language, but in 2011, that had declined to 4 percent.
-Of the officially recognized regional languages Limburgish is spoken the most (in 2011 among adults 54%, among children 31%) and Dutch Low Saxon the least (adults 15%, children 1%).
+In 1995, 12 percent of children of primary school age spoke a dialect or regional language, but in 2011, that had declined to four percent.
+Of the officially recognised regional languages Limburgish is spoken the most (in 2011 among adults 54%, among children 31%) and Dutch Low Saxon the least (adults 15%, children 1%).
 The decline of the West Frisian language in Friesland occupies a middle position (adults 44%, children 22%).
 Dialects are most often spoken in rural areas, but many cities have a distinct city dialect.
 For example, the city of Ghent has very distinct "g", "e" and "r" sounds that greatly differ from its surrounding villages.
 The Brussels dialect combines Brabantian with words adopted from Walloon and French.